amirbadr/Ryerson-Security-Incidents-Analysis/README.md

 - details of suspects
 - details on arrests concerning incidents

-### In this analysis we tries to answer the following questions:
+### In this analysis I try to answer the following questions:
 1. Where are the most dangerous locations at Ryerson University?
 2. In which hour of a day do most of the security incidents happen at Ryerson University?
-3. In which month and season do majority of the security incidents occur at Ryerson University?
+3. In which month and season do the majority of the security incidents occur at Ryerson University?
-4. What type of security incident is more common at Ryerson Univeristy?
+4. What type of security incident is more common at Ryerson University?
-5. What is the ratio of female suspects over male suspects involved at Ryerson Univeristy?
+5. What is the ratio of female suspects over male suspects involved at Ryerson University?

 ## In this analysis, we analyzed the detail of incidents in the following steps:
 1. I scraped all the incident titles, times and dates of incidents, and the general location of incidents on 20 incident pages using Folium and Pandas package in Python.<br />